2nd August 2018

 > Minimise Tile Cuts

 Minimise tile cuts by careful placement of drainage grills – ideally plan the locations in advance so that they match well with the size and type of tile that has been selected.
-This will ensure minimal wastage and safe money on the total cost of tiles.
+This will ensure minimal wastage and save money on the total cost of tiles.

 > Consider Non-Slip Tiles